 Join Clubs

 High schools typically offer academic clubs that expose students to diplomacy, governance and public speaking fundamentals through regional, national and international events.
-These are some of the most accessible ways to learn and get hands-on experience in fields like law, international affairs, and public policy.
+These are some of the most accessible ways to learn and gain hands-on experience in fields like law, international affairs, and public policy.
+Ideal clubs for students interested in law and politics include:

 Mock Trial